FREE SHIPPING on orders of $85 or more

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 Motto: Virtus depressa resurget

 Motto Translation: Virtue, though depressed, shall rise again.

 The Kentle Family Crest was acquired from the Houseofnames.com archives.
 The Kentle Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 12 September 2013 at 09:45.
+This page was last modified on 24 June 2016 at 13:26.